tensorflow/mlir/README.md

 support low level machine code generation algorithms (like register allocation and instruction scheduling).
 They are a better fit for lower level optimizers (such as LLVM).
 Also, we do not intend MLIR to be a source language that end-users would themselves write kernels in (analogous to CUDA C++).
-While we'd love to see a kernel language happen someday, that will be an independent project that compiles down to MLIR.
+While we would love to see a kernel language happen someday, that will be an independent project that compiles down to MLIR.

 ## Compiler Infrastructure {#compiler-infrastructure}

-We benefitted from the experience gained building HLO, LLVM and SIL when building MLIR.
+We benefitted from experience gained from building other IRs (HLO, LLVM and SIL) when building MLIR.
 We will directly adopt existing best practices, e.g. writing and maintaining an IR spec, building an IR verifier, providing the ability to dump and parse MLIR files to text, writing extensive unit tests with the [FileCheck](https://llvm.org/docs/CommandGuide/FileCheck.html) tool, and building the infrastructure as a set of modular libraries that can be combined in new ways.
 We plan to use the infrastructure developed by the XLA team for